HackyCoder0951/focus-hub-design-899f45ae/docs/modules_documentation/Pages.md

 ```

 ---
 Main Application Pages are the entry points for all user interactions and workflows in the platform.

+## Q&A Page – AI Answer Integration

+The Q&A page features integrated AI-powered answer generation.
+Users can:
+- Instantly generate AI answers for posted questions
+- Regenerate, copy, and rate AI answers
+- Benefit from fast, cost-effective, and privacy-focused AI models (Groq)

+**Workflow:**
+- Users request an AI-generated answer for any question
+- The backend calls Groq API, stores the answer, and displays it in the Q&A interface
+- Users can provide feedback, copy, or regenerate the AI answer

+For setup and customization, see [AI Integration Setup](../AI_INTEGRATION_SETUP.md).